-17. Working Parties at Bisley.-Detachments of Royal Marines lent to the National Rifle Association for employment at Bisley are to proceed in No. 12 Dress.
+17. Working Parties at Biscay.-Detachments of Royal Marines sent to the National Rifle Association for employment at Biscay are to proceed in No. 12 Dress.
 One suit, blue, overall and sufficient blue clothing for walking-out purposes is to be taken in the white kit bag.

 18. Band.-The order of dress will correspond generally to that of other ranks, Royal Marines.
 Web braces are only to be worn when carrying the waterbottle and haversack.
+The braces should not be crossed in front of the body.
+They should be worn as in marching order except that in the front they should pass under the waistbelt and the ends attached to the waterbottle and haversack, respectively.